aravind-selvam/bikeshare-company-analysis/README.md

  * Top 10 crowded start station by Casual and Annual members.
  * Number of rides done on each day, month.

-U can check my analysis work [here](https://github.com/aravind9722/Bikeshare_company/blob/main/my_analysis.sql)
+U can check my analysis work [Link to SQL code](https://github.com/aravind9722/Bikeshare_company/blob/main/my_analysis.sql)
 ## Share
 Tools used = Postgres SQL for analysis
 *Tableau* and *Excel* for chart visualization